 Clyde Bank is a grand mansion whose rich history makes it one of Sydney’s must-see attractions.
 The mansion was built in the early 19th century and stands strong today having undergone renovations over time to retain its charm.

-This elegant villa from the colonial era is conveniently located on the heritage walk that introduces visitors to Sydney’s sights and sounds.
+This elegant villa from the colonial era is conveniently on the heritage walk that introduces visitors to Sydney’s sights and sounds.

 Clyde Bank Colonial Georgian Villa, Address & Hours, The Rocks, Sydney